shreyaskapale/Bharat_Sentinel/README.md

 # sentinel

-Sentinel is a open-source non-root firewall and antivirus.
+Sentinel is a open-source non-root firewall and antivirus for Android OS.

 ## Getting Started